 In 2010, J.Mix began her Music program at Loyola University New Orleans for Vocal Performance.
 She soon herself involved in the theatrical productions.
 In her Sophomore year, she landed the role of “Judas” in Big Easy award-winning production of Godspell with Loyola Theater.
 J.Mix was also featured as “Paquette” in Candide and “Papagena” in The Magic Flute with Loyola Opera.
 By graduation, J.Mix had over thirty productions under her belt and a solid foundation to further her performance career.

-After graduation, J.Mix continued to star in staged productions around the city.
-Her most notable roles being The Leading Player in Le Petit Theatre's "Pippin" and The Narrator in "Joseph and the Amazing Technicolor Dreamcoat" with Summer Lyric Theatre.
-J.Mix went on to perform across the U.S. with the Andrew Sisters-inspired singing group, The Victory Belles until 2020.
+J.Mix continued on to star in several staged shows after graduation.
+Her most notable roles being "The Leading Player" in Le Petit Theatre's Pippin and "The Narrator" in Joseph and the Amazing Technicolor Dreamcoat with Summer Lyric Theatre.
+J.Mix went on to perform globally with the Andrew Sisters-inspired singing group, The Victory Belles until 2020.

 Today, J.Mix continues to share her talent from a multitude of avenues.She is the founder and host of The Self-Aware Millennial podcast, where listeners are encouraged to engage in uncomfortable dialogue.
 J.Mix is also an active revolutionary working daily to dismantle inequality through the New Orleans People's Assembly and DismantleNWWIIM organizations.
-As a result of the Covid-19 pandemic, J.Mix has happily engulfed herself in exploring music production as a means of expressing her multifaceted musicianship in intimate ways.
+As a result of the Covid-19 pandemic, J.Mix has happily engulfed herself in exploring music production as a means of expressing her musicianship in intimate ways.
 When she's not making music, you can always find her re-centering on roller skates.